dariosharp/selfCloudTips/file-system/README.md

 ```
 With the command `zfs list -t snapshot`, you can list the snapshots that have been created.

+#### How to back up the back up:
-In order to increase the reliability of the data, it is important to back up the snapshots.
-This will protect you in case of failure of both disks.
+To increase the reliability of the data, it is essential to back up the snapshots.
+This ensures protection in case both disks fail.
+There are several cost-effective solutions for backing up snapshots.
+For instance, you could use `AWS Deep Archive`, which is very affordable, or purchase an additional hard drive to use as a backup and store it in a different location.

+There are also projects that allow you to store data, such as encoding it into a YouTube video, which can be done for free, but is to hard to handle in case of data restoring.

+My solution, however, involves a little hack using Google Drive (if Google hadn’t rejected me, I probably wouldn’t be sharing this hack).
+Essentially, Google Drive allows you to access and download your data for up to two years, even if you exceed your storage quota.
+To take advantage of this, I created a new Google account, waited until I received the free 200GB Google Drive trial, and uploaded the snapshots there.
+Once a year, I upload new snapshots to maintain the backup.